gvwilson/snailz/README.md

 Specimens
 :   The snails collected from the sites.
-    The data records where the snail was found, the date it was collected,
-    its mass,
-    and a short fragment of its genome.
+    The data records a short fragment of the specimen's genome. its mass,
+    and the date it was collected.

 Assays
 :   The chemical analysis of the snails' genomes.
-    Each assay is performed by putting samples of a snail's tissue into some small wells in a plastic [microplate][microplate].
-    An inert material is placed in other wells as a control;
-    the wells are then treated with chemicals and photographed, and the brightness of each well shows how reactive the material was.
     Each assay is stored in two files: a design file showing which wells contain samples and controls, and a readings file with the measured responses.